Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Statistical Methods

-However, it is worth mentioning here that Bayes factor tends to be more sensitive to the choice of prior than the posterior probability of an interval \cite{kass93,kgr89} and so choice of priors becomes even more critical.
 For example, if we use an improper prior (say Uniform with an infinite range) for a parameter of interest, this will result to ill-defined Bayes factors and posterior probabilities that prefer the simplest model, with probability one, regardless of the information from the data.
 This is widely known as the Bartlett's paradox \cite{bar57,lind57}.
 Apart from improper priors, this might be a consequence of using priors with a very large spread, in an effort to make our distribution non-informative, which in turn can lead to false conclusions \cite{kgr89}.
 Thus, in the case where there is no available prior information, the spread of the prior should not be very large in order to have effective results with Bayes factors. \inlinecite{raf96} propose a way to overcome this problem using the Laplace method for integrals.
-In this paper we present results from three procedures to calculate the marginal densities, $ f(\mathbf{T}|H_k)$.
-Interested readers can follow up the descriptions of these methods in \inlinecite{kr95} and \inlinecite{rafb96}, which describe these approaches in detail: \begin{enumerate} \item Laplace method with posterior covariance matrix. \item Laplace estimator with robust posterior covariance matrix. \item Monte Carlo estimation. \end{enumerate} In Section \ref{results} we have also tried the harmonic mean estimator \cite{geldey94}, but due to the fact that it suffers from infinite variance, it is far from convergence.
+In this paper we present results from two procedures to estimate the marginal densities, $p (\mathbf{T}|H_k)$.
+Interested readers can follow up the descriptions of these methods in \inlinecite{kr95}, \inlinecite{rafb96} and \inlinecite{clyde07}, which describe these approaches in detail.